 For the purpose of making investments other than temporary investments and to take advantage of favorable interest rates, we intend to issue senior debt securities (including borrowings under our current line of credit) up to the maximum amount permitted by the 1940 Act.
 The 1940 Act currently permits us to issue senior debt securities and preferred stock, to which we refer collectively as senior securities, in amounts such that our asset coverage, as defined in the 1940 Act, is at least 200% after each issuance of senior securities.
 We may also incur such indebtedness to repurchase our common stock.
 As a result of issuing senior securities, we are exposed to the risks of leverage.
 Although borrowing money for investments increases the potential for gain, it also increases the risk of a loss.
 A decrease in the value of our investments will have a greater impact on the value of our common stock to the extent that we have borrowed money to make investments.
 There is a possibility that the costs of borrowing could exceed the income we receive on the investments we make with such borrowed funds.
-In addition, our ability to pay dividends or incur additional indebtedness und be restricted if asset coverage is less than twice our indebtedness.
+In addition, our ability to pay dividends or incur additional indebtedness would be restricted if asset coverage is less than twice our indebtedness.
 If the value of our assets declines, we might be unable to satisfy that test.
-If this happens, we may be required to liquidate a portion of our loan portfolio and repay a portion of our indebtedness.
+If this happens, we may be required to liquidate a portion of our loan portfolio and repay a portion of our indebtedness at a time when a sale may be disadvantageous.
+Furthermore, any amounts that we use to service our indebtedness will not be available for distributions to our stockholders.
 Our Board of Directors is authorized to provide for the issuance of preferred stock with such preferences, powers, rights and privileges as it deems appropriate, provided that such an issuance adheres to the requirements of the 1940 Act.
 See "Regulation as a Business Development Company-Asset Coverage" for a discussion of our leveraging constraints.